A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

 \subsection{Other Theory Techniques}

-SAILR \citep{wagener2021safe} shows a theory safety guarantees for both development and training, where SAILR does not keep the intervention mechanism after the process of learning.
-Besides, SAILR \citep{wagener2021safe} also show the comparison between the capacity of reward learning and optimal safety constraints.
-SNO-MDP \citep{wachi2020safe} shows how to explore the CMDP, where the safety constraint is unknown to the agent, and provides a theory analysis of the policy improvement and the safety constraint under some regularity assumptions A-CRL \citep{calvo2021state} tries to solve a general problems in safe RL, where it augments the state by some Lagrange multipliers, and it reinterprets the Lagrange multiplier method as the dynamics portion.
-The work \citep{qin2021density} show that the DCRL learns a near-optimal policy, while keeps a bounded error even it meets the imperfect process of learning .
+SAILR \cite{wagener2021safe} shows a theory of safety guarantees for both development and training, where SAILR does not keep the intervention mechanism after the process of learning.
+Besides, SAILR \cite{wagener2021safe} also shows the comparison between the capacity of reward learning and optimal safety constraints.
+SNO-MDP \cite{wachi2020safe} shows how to explore the CMDP, where the safety constraint is unknown to the agent, and provides a theoretical analysis of the policy improvement and the safety constraint under some regularity assumptions A-CRL \cite{calvo2021state} tries to solve general problems in safe RL, where it augments the state by some Lagrange multipliers, and it reinterprets the Lagrange multiplier method as the dynamics portion.
+The work \cite{qin2021density} shows that the DCRL learns a near-optimal policy while keeping a bounded error even if it meets the imperfect process of learning.
 All of those methods try to analyze learning from different safety settings or typical tasks.